First Australian Army: History

 Upon formation, the First Australian Army's role had been focused on defending against a possible Japanese invasion, and assumed the main operational responsibility for this over the Second Army, which over time became focused mainly on training and lesser command roles.
 But as this threat subsided, a more offensive role developed for the First Army.
 In May 1944, HQ First Australian Army moved to Mareeba, Queensland, to prepare for a more active role as Australian troops began relieving US troops in New Guinea to free them up for redeployment to the Philippines.
 While the main elements of the First Australian Army had been deployed forward to Mareeba, the formation had maintained a rear headquarters at Chermside, Queensland.
 This headquarters administered several minor units in Brisbane until September 1944, when they came under the control of the Second Australian Army.
 At this time the army's rear headquarters rejoined headquarters main at Mareeba.

 In October 1944, the main element of the army's headquarters moved under Lieutenant General Vernon Sturdee, to Lae, in the Australian territory of New Guinea, where it was tasked with undertaking operations across a broad area including Bougainville, New Britain and Aitape.
 Here they controlled the 2nd Australian Corps on Bougainville, the 5th Infantry Division on New Britain, the 6th Infantry Division at Aitape and the 8th Infantry Brigade at Madang.
 On Bougainville, New Britain and around Aitape, the Australians undertook limited offensive operations.
-This saw them secure the northern part of the island up to the Bonis Peninsula, and advance south on Bougainville towards the main Japanese strong hold around Buin, while on New Britain they were able to establish a line across the base of the Gazelle Peninsula, isolating Rabaul.
+This saw them secure the northern part of Bougainville up to the Bonis Peninsula, and advance south on Bougainville towards the main Japanese strong hold around Buin, while on New Britain they were able to establish a line across the base of the Gazelle Peninsula, isolating Rabaul.
 In northern New Guinea, they advanced from Aitape and by the end of the war had secured Wewak.

 Meanwhile, a rear headquarters was left behind at Mareeba, where it assumed control of all forces not assigned for operations in the upcoming Borneo Campaign, while the 1st Australian Corps was placed under direct command of Land Headquarters for the operation.
 The rear headquarters remained in existence until January 1945, when the 11th Division's headquarters assumed its duties.
 The HQ First Australian Army was disbanded in February 1946 when it was redesignated as the 8th Military District.